ceph-volume lvm create fails to detect multipath devices

 I am going to leave this open to address the documentation portion of it, because it should be clear that we will not support multipath to create a logical volume.

-#3 Updated by Alfredo Deza 11 months ago
+#3 Updated by Alfredo Deza about 1 year ago

 - Status changed from In Progress to Closed